BongaNjamela001/Alphabet-Kotlin-App/README.md

 # Alphabet-Kotlin-App
 Successful first attempt at building android app using kotlin.
+Check out the screenshots folder for demo video.